rwth-acis/openapi-link-generator/README.md

-# OpenAPI Link-Generator
+# OpenAPI-Link-Generator

-OpenAPI Link-Generator is a tool that enhances an existing OpenAPI documentation by adding link definitions whenever possible.
+OpenAPI-Link-Generator is a tool that enhances an existing OpenAPI documentation by adding link definitions whenever possible.
 It accepts Swagger/OpenAPI 2.0 or OpenAPI 3.0 input.
 The output is always in OpenAPI 3.0 format.
-Both YAML and JSON supported.
+Both YAML and JSON are supported.

 ## Assumption